 at the Tsinghua University in Beijing has been certified LEED Gold by the U.S. Green Building Council (USGBC).

-in 2016.
-Designed by Robert A.M.
-Stern Architects, the 200,000 square foot campus houses one of the most advanced higher-education facilities in the world and is one of the first LEED Gold–certified academic buildings in China.
+program, established to prepare the next generation of global leaders for the challenges of the future and for China's expanding role in the world.
 The building, intended to foster community among scholars from around the world and resident and visiting faculty, combines academic, social, and residential functions in a single structure.
 Recalling traditional houses of China, the building is organized around two courtyards: an entry courtyard behind a low garden wall at the street and a sunken interior courtyard that allows daylight to penetrate two levels below grade.
 The building is clad in the gray brick characteristic of Beijing accented with stone and wood details.
 A traditional tile roof moderates the scale of the building and accentuates its corners.
 Much like the program it houses, Schwarzman College synthesizes Chinese and Western traditions.

 RAMSA Partners Robert A.M.
 Stern

 , Graham S. Wyatt

 led the design effort.
 For more information, please click here